-The Department of Employment Affairs and Social Protection has published an information leaflet on the scheme - SW135.
+The Department of Employment Affairs and Social Protection has published an information on the scheme.

-You may be eligible for the scheme if you:
+You may have qualified for the scheme if you:

 - Have 1 or more children aged between 4 and 13 who are in primary school and

 - Are currently getting either Jobseeker’s Allowance, Jobseeker’s Benefit, Jobseeker's Transitional payment, One-Parent Family Payment or are on an employment support programme and have been getting your payment (or a combination of any of the qualifying payments) for at least 3 months

 - Or have been getting Working Family Payment (WFP) (for any length of time) and increase your hours of work

 To avail of the scheme you must either: